Gustavo1514/liga-justicia/README.md

 Este proyecto se encarga de manejar los planes de la liga de la justicia

 ## This changes are new from git hub
+## This changes are new form my local repository